 As the U-boat was itself also sunk, one of the crew members (Walter Slezak) also finds his way into the boat.
 Although he initially pretends to be an ordinary seamen, the other survivors eventually discover he was in fact the submarine's captain.
 He also has his own supply of water and a concealed compass.
 The survivors have to deal with the elements, the lack of supplies and DIY amputations, while in the background Hodiak and Bankhead develop a sexually charged love-hate relationship across the class divide.
 When the German submarine captain emerges as the most competent leader, the group have to decide whether to trust him and his navigating, which is allegedly designed to take them to Bermuda.

 Lifeboat is based on an unlikely premise and there is rather more talking, singing and flute playing that you might expect from a group of people with barely a drop to drink.
 But the film has a classic set up that's hard to resist - take a disparate group of shipwreck survivors in a desperate situation and put them together with the man who sank them.
 The film raises questions of politics, if often obliquely, as well as the moral dilemmas and questions of trust that the survivors must face.

 The characters are stock types, but this is probably deliberate.
 They represent a cross section of society; rich, poor, young, old, black, white, male, female, even workers and capitalists, and it's not too much of a stretch to see an element of political allegory.
 The survivors are lost, confused and disorientated, uncertain of who should lead or where they should go.
 Then a natural leader emerges among them, the German captain.
-He is the most experienced and competent, is physically strong and an authority figure, knows seamanship and navigation, and promises to lead them to safety.
-But where exactly is it that he is leading them to?
+He is the most experienced and competent, is physically strong and an authority figure, knows seamanship and navigation, and promises to take them to safety.
+But where exactly is he leading them?